ZProLegend007/brunch-mac/README.md

 :)

-Here is what is being fixed.
+Here is what is being worked on or has been fixed.

 - [ ]  Bluetooth
 - [ ]  Internal Speakers audio